Rental Inspections

 Approximately 30 days prior to the rental inspection, property owners and/or management companies will be contacted by the City of Hopkins to schedule an inspection time.
 The City will send out the Rental Inspection Deficiency Point System, along with a list of the most common repair orders, so property owners, management companies, and tenants can prepare for the inspection.
 It is the goal of the City of Hopkins to have everyone prepared to pass the initial inspection.

-All pending orders, including all open permits, must be finalized and re-inspected by the City in order for the Truth in Sale of Housing Certificate of Approval or Rental License to be issued.
+All pending orders, including all open permits, must be finalized and re-inspected by the City in order for the Rental License to be issued.

 Inspection personnel will not enter an occupied dwelling unattended or when unsupervised children (under the age of 18) are present.
 Arrangements must be made to have an adult present during the inspection.
 The owner or property manager are strongly encouraged to meet the inspector at the rental unit.